Hackshaven/zyra/.devcontainer/README.md

 - Provides humans with one-command helpers (`new-branch`) to avoid mistakes.
 - Ensures downstream contributions can be cleanly relayed back into `NOAA-GSL/zyra`.

+- **LFS mirrored**: All Git LFS objects from the upstream repo are also mirrored into this downstream, so you can safely check out `mirror/*` branches without missing asset errors.
+Large files are available locally without needing to fetch from upstream.

 ---

 ### TL;DR